All Episodes

 I can go on from here, but I think you get the point.

-And the increases in stockpiles of food and water around the island, you know, they've added hundreds of generators, literally, you know, millions and millions of liters of water and and millions of meals so that they're there and available in case, of course, where you know they're right up there in Hurricane uh alley, and just like you know, if you look, there's like three hurricanes now in the Atlantic.
+And the increases in stockpiles of food and water around the island, you know, they've added hundreds of generators, literally, you know, millions and millions of liters of water and millions of meals so that they're there and available in case, of course, where, you know, they're right up there in Hurricane Alley.

 One looks like it might make its way to Texas again.

-Remember the one in Houston, it kept going around in a circle and just dumping more and more and more rain on a regular basis.
+It kept going around in a circle and just dumping more and more and more rain on a regular basis.

 It's just tough.

-Um look, I know Samaritan's Purse, I know the Red Cross, I know all these other groups.
+I know all these other groups.

-They're they're gonna be there and available to help every American, you know, can sympathize, has empathy for what the people are now going through.
+Every American can sympathize, has empathy for what the people are now going through.

 Hang in there.

-But we'll do everything we can on the other side of this to help that we can promise, as long as you stay safe, which is the most important thing right now.
+But we'll do everything we can on the other side of this to help that we can promise as long as you stay safe, which is the most important thing right now.

-It's not often, I tell people to pay their taxes.
+It's not often I tell people to pay their taxes.

 Not often I'm saying, yeah, listen to your government.